-Master Cylinder
+FEATURES AND CONTROLS Master Cylinder

-The master cylinder (2) is located on the right-hand handlebar.
+The master cylinder (1) is on the right handlebar.
 Check the brake fluid level before each ride.
-The fluid level can be seen through the indicator window (3) on the top of the master cylinder.
+View the fluid level through the indicator window (2) on the top of the master cylinder.
 This eye will appear dark when the fluid level is full.
-When fluid needs to be added, the eye will be clear.
+Add fluid if the eye is clear.

 NOTE: When checking the fluid level, the ATV must be on level ground with the handlebars straight.
-If the fluid level is low add DOT 3 brake fluid only.
+If the fluid level is low add DOT 4 brake fluid only.
 Do not overfill.
 See page 173 for the part numbers of Polaris products.